-As the pandemic threw everyone’s focus onto limiting their exposure to germs and airborne diseases – as the empty shelves of alcohol gel in Boots testify.
-And while you should absolutely stay home if you have come into contact with anyone with Coronavirus no matter how much you might want to get your pump on, when it comes to a less serious illness such as a cough or cold, is there any benefit to trying to sweat it out with a little exercise?
-We speak to our resident expert Dr Adam Collins PhD to find out.
+As the pandemic threw everyone’s focus onto limiting their exposure to germs and airborne disease it’s a question that has come up regularly in the past couple of years.
+And while you should absolutely stay home if you have come into contact with anyone with coronavirus — no matter how much you might want to get your pump on — when it comes to a less serious illness such as a cough or cold, is there any benefit to trying to sweat it out with a little exercise?
+Here’s what our head of nutrition and resident expert, Dr Adam Collins, has to say.

 If you have an illness, your non-specific immune response is to increase body temperature anyway, possibly to a level high enough to have a fever.
-Exercise when ill will either not increase temperature as much as it would under normal circumstances – possibly due to a higher baseline temperature – or it will increase the risk of overheating quicker leading to fatigue and impaired performance.
+Exercising when ill will either not increase temperature as much as it would under normal circumstances – possibly due to a higher baseline temperature – or it will increase the risk of overheating quicker leading to fatigue and impaired performance.
 And that’s just with minor illnesses such as a cough or cold.
-If you have a severe illness then you may risk more serious damage to your body and/or collapse.
+If you have a severe illness then you may risk more serious damage to your body and the chance of collapsing.

 Given the increased energy expenditure (i.e. calorie demand) during an illness, the additional energy cost of exercise will be a further burden to your body.
-Hence if you are looking to get exercise “gains” (such as those from resistance exercise) then the circumstances are totally wrong.
+Hence if you are looking to get exercise “gains”, such as those from resistance exercise, then the circumstances are totally wrong.
 You are mainly in a catabolic state already when ill and so you will likely have exercise “losses” rather than gains.

-Some people anecdotally say that some low intensity endurance type exercise outdoors may be of benefit to help clear mucus (i.e. phelgm) from the respiratory system, but this may be at the latter stages of an illness and needs to be rationalised – for an athlete returning from illness, for example, this may be a good way of reintroducing exercise.
+Some people anecdotally say that some low intensity endurance type exercise outdoors may be of benefit to help clear mucus and phelgm from the respiratory system, but this may be at the latter stages of an illness and needs to be rationalised.
+For an athlete returning from illness, for example, this may be a good way of reintroducing exercise.
 It may also be beneficial just to get some fresh air as you crest your illness, especially if you’ve been cooped up indoors with circulating germs.